This post on Notre Dame de Lorette is part of a series on the Great War sites of the Western Front in France and Belgium.

 If there is any hope of truly grasping the scale of the devastation in Northern France during the Great War, it would be here.
 L’Anneau de la mémoire, the Ring of Remembrance, is a large elliptical structure with panels all the way around.
 These panels contain the names of 579, 606 fallen soldiers who died in this region between 1914 and 1918.
 Opened on Armistice Day 2014, it complements the 1920s and 30s cemeteries with its unique perspective.

-Rather than focusing on collective regimental achievements or national pride, it records the loss of life by listing names alone, in alphabetical order, without reference to national origin.
+The memorial doesn’t focus on collective regimental achievements or national pride.
+Instead, it records the loss of life by listing names alone, in alphabetical order, without reference to national origin.
 Enemies are placed side by side in death.
-While this may have been an uncomfortable concept for those mourning loved ones in the years after the war, with the perspective of a century it brings home the truth that whoever wins a war, there are many who lose – including the lives that each of these people touched.
+This may have been an uncomfortable concept for those mourning loved ones in the years after the war.
+But with the perspective of a century it brings home the truth that whoever wins a war, there are many who lose – including the lives that each of these people touched.
 At least forty different nationalities are represented here.
 Women, too.

 Walking the Ring

-The number of names is overwhelming, and it is only when you realise that there are entire panels dedicated to one or two common names that anything close to a real appreciation sinks in.
+The number of names is overwhelming.
+Only when you realise that there are entire panels dedicated to one or two common names does anything close to a real appreciation sinks in.
 There are several panels of Smiths alone.
-Yet it is where the Gordons, Gorets, Goretzkis and Gorgels sit side by side – as the premiers of Britain, France and Germany did when the memorial was inaugurated – that the theme of reconciliation comes into its own.
+Yet it is where the Gordons, Gorets, Goretzkis and Gorgels sit side by side that the theme of reconciliation comes into its own.
 “The ring is synonymous with unity and eternity,” said the architect, Philippe Prost.

 The Ring of Remembrance has good access.
 The entrance is down a shallow slope lined with panels that say “peace” in several languages – at chair height.
-There is no seating, unfortunately (it’s more than 300 metres all the way around and taking it all in takes time).
-However, the whole route is flat and very smooth, with lighting.
+However, there is no seating, unfortunately (it’s more than 300 metres all the way around and taking it all in takes time).
+Still, the whole route is flat and very smooth, with lighting.

 The panels are high contrast with white writing on the deep copper plates.
 Whatever height you are there will be plenty of names at eye level.